john9francis/gradschool-database/README.md

 Help with learning the syntax of SQLite:
 - [SQLite data types](https://www.sqlite.org/datatype3.html)

-Super nice application to visualize your database:
+Super nice application to visualize your database  (I highly recommend it):
 - [DB browser download](https://sqlitebrowser.org/)

 Where I got the database of cities and states: